Don’t Throw Out Those Old Paper Stock Certificates!

 Throughout the 70s, and 80s, incremental technology improvements allowed more transactions to be processed and automated.
 By the late 1990s, it was clear that paper stock certificates were obsolete.

 But what does this mean for the paper stock certificate in your hand?
-Let’s walk through some options.
+Let’s walk through some of the necessary steps.
+The easiest way to start is to see what you can find out about the company from the certificate form itself.

 Step 1: Gather some information about the stock certificate.